OfficeDev/teams-toolkit/packages/fx-core/templates/plugins/resource/aad/auth/bot/README.md

 You can update the query logic in the `handleMessageExtensionQueryWithToken` with token which is obtained by using the logged-in Teams user token.

 To make this work in your application:
-1. Override `handleTeamsMessagingExtensionQuery` interface under `bot/src/teamsBot`. you can follow the sample code in the `handleMessageExtensionQueryWithToken` to do your own query logic.
+1. Override `handleTeamsMessagingExtensionQuery` interface under `bot/src/teamsBot`.
+You can follow the sample code in the `handleMessageExtensionQueryWithToken` to do your own query logic.
 1. Open `bot/package.json`, ensure that `@microsoft/teamsfx` version >= 1.2.0
 1. Install `isomorphic-fetch` npm packages in your bot project.
 1. (For ts only) Install `copyfiles` npm packages in your bot project, add or update the `build` script in `bot/package.json` as following